UPDATE

 (including the Broadly Experienced Architect and the Broadly Experienced Foreign Architect certificates)

-NCARB transmits your council record to us for review Yes No
+• NCARB transmits your council record to us for review

-Been licensed at least 9 years in an NCARB–recognized jurisdiction
+Licensed for at least 8 years in an NCARB–recognized jurisdiction

 (No NCARB council record )